If you are reading this page, probability is you have decided to start solids with your little one.

 What you can buy and keep in the kitchen

-There has been an avalanche of books on the topic of baby led weaning and how to cook various recipes for this approach to weaning.
+There has been an avalanche of books on the topic of starting solids and how to cook various recipes for this approach to weaning.
 Moms publishing their recipes is a great thing cause it means they are tried and tested.

 To give you a hand in selecting only the best ones, here are my top three books on this topic.

-If I were to choose just one book to buy other than the one above, it would be Young Gums.
-It’s modern, simple cooking, but also one hand cooking which I love, now that I have a newborn and a toddler in the house.
+- If I were to choose just one book to buy other than the one below, it would be Young Gums.
+It’s modern, simple cooking, but also one hand cooking which I love, now that I have two kids in the house.

 If you’re not a book fan, then I would suggest to keep reading this blog. 😉

 Now, let’s go back to the kitchen for a bit.
-Here is the equipment that makes my life easier and helped me along the way.
+Here is the equipment that makes my life easier with starting solids and helped me along the way.

 You need a good muffin tin.
 No question about that (what makes me say that?
 Download my free ebook above and see what I am talking about).